Program Title: Discovering and Preserving Mongolian Cultural Heritage: A Multi-disciplinary Field School Opportunity in Northern Mongolia

 - Ask based on your study plan if it's possible to enrol in a 4.5 unit in NS 2 2019.
 College will respond to you directly.

-- Submit an Expression of Interest to Dr. Julia Clark (firstname.lastname@example.org) by 5pm 15 February, 2019.
+- Submit an Expression of Interest to Dr. Julia Clark (firstname.lastname@example.org) by 5pm Tuesday 30 April, 2019 (extended from 15 February).
 In addition to submitting an EOI, they must also submit a project application. (www.nomadsciencemongolia.com).

 Your expression of interest should include the following: